Nino Vitale

 A. Nino Vitale (born August 24, 1970) is an American politician who served in the Ohio House of Representatives from the 85th House district from 2015 to 2022.

 Early life

 Nino Vitale was born on August 24, 1970, in Cleveland, Ohio.
-He graduated from Ohio State University with a Bachelor's degree where he was a member of the Ohio State University Marching Band for four years.
+He graduated from Ohio State University with a Bachelor's degree, where he was a member of the Ohio State University Marching Band for four years.
 He later attended Franklin University where he graduated with a Master of Business Administration.
 In 1998, he married and currently has six children.

 Ohio House of Representatives

+Vote on expulsion of Larry Householder

+During the 134th Ohio General Assembly, Nino Vitale voted against the expulsion of former Ohio House Speaker Larry Householder.
+At the time of the vote, Householder had been federally indicted in connection with the Ohio nuclear bribery scandal, which centered on the passage of House Bill 6.
+The Ohio House of Representatives voted 75–21 to expel Householder, with Nino Vitale among the 21 Republican members who opposed the resolution.

 Elections

 In 2014, incumbent Representative John Adams, who represented the 85th district in the state House of Representatives, was unable to run for reelection due to term limits.
 Vitale won the Republican primary and won in the general election with no opposition.

 In 2016, the Ohio House Republican Organizational Caucus did not endorse him, along with Paul Zeltwanger and Wes Retherford, as he would not participate in the activities of the committee.
 In the general election he faced no opposition.
 In 2018, he defeated Democratic nominee Garrett Baldwin, a high school senior, with over seventy percent of the popular vote.

 In December 2020 and April 2021, the Ohio Elections Commission found him guilty on three out of six counts of campaign finance fraud.